Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

 In The Alice Network, two women’s lives intertwine across decades.
 In 1947, Charlie St. Clair, pregnant and unmarried, searches for her cousin Rose, missing in Nazi-occupied France.
 In 1915, Eve Gardiner becomes a spy in the Great War, trained by the enigmatic Lili.
 Their paths collide, revealing secrets with lasting consequences.

 What’s best about this book is the characters!
 It’s very female-centric and shows their unique strengths in wartime circumstances.
-Like most historical fiction narratives of the time, the twists and turns will surprise you.
+Like most of the best historical fiction books of the time, the twists will surprise you.

 All the Light We Cannot See by Anthony Doerr